 The Public Safety Department, as part of its Campus Security Awareness program, offers members of the Drexel community the opportunity to register their bikes.
-Although the program is not specifically designed to prevent the theft of bikes from campus, it should heighten the awareness of the University community, while deterring would be thieves.
+The goals of this program are to heighten awareness in the University community, deter would-be thieves, and provide law enforcement with valuable crime-solving information.